memgraph/docs/memgraph_versioned_docs/version-2.0.0/reference-guide/query-modules/api/python-api.md

 Context of a procedure being executed.

-Access to `ProcCtx` is only valid during a single execution of a procedure in a query.
-You shouldn't store a `ProcCtx` instance globally.
+Access to a ProcCtx is only valid during a single execution of a procedure in a query.
+You should not globally store a ProcCtx instance.

 ### `check_must_abort()`

-### `graph`
+### `property graph()`
-Raise `InvalidContextError` if context is invalid.
+Raise InvalidContextError if context is invalid.

 ### `is_valid()`